welteki/docs.actuated.dev/docs/add-agent.md

 4. Start the agent

-    The parameter for the start script includes a tag for the VM image, we are currently using version 35:
+    The parameter for the start script includes a tag for the VM image.

+    For Intel/AMD:

-    `./start.sh 35`
+    `./start.sh 34`

+    For ARM64:

+    `./start-arm64.sh 36`

 ## Next steps